 Lady Musgrave Island has no permanent structures, but camping is permitted for up to 40 people at a time.
 Spots must be reserved online – ideally 8-10 months ahead of time to avoid disappointment.

-There may be long waits, especially during the summer months and school holidays, Check on booking timesOpens in a new tab. and dates here.
+There may be long waits, especially during the summer months and school holidays, Check on booking times and dates here.

 You must carry your own water and food and pick up your trash – littering is absolutely not allowed.
 Some limited supplies such as water and milk are brought over during the daily boat runs from the mainland.